 Art at Castle Drogo

-At Castle Drogo throughout the summer there are prints, drawings and sculptures on display by Royal Academician, Peter Randall-Page.
+At Castle Drogo until November there are prints, drawings and sculptures on display by Royal Academician, Peter Randall-Page.

 The prints and drawings by Peter Randall-Page focus on observations of the natural world and include delicate linocuts of botanical and animal subjects.
 Recent prints such as Honeysuckle, Fig Tree, Spiders and Frogs are shown alongside Peter’s early studies of exquisite seed pods.